-The Web Security appliance allows you to define policies to enforce your organization's acceptable use policies by controlling access to the Internet.
+The Web Security appliance includes an advanced policy framework to intelligently map data policies to business processes for protection on the network and at the endpoint.
+It allows you to define policies to enforce your organization's acceptable use policies by controlling access to the Internet.
 You can create groups of users and apply different levels and types of access control to each group.